NickoD0/BIFinalProject/README.md

 Tiago Alfonso Wells, Nick Chin, and Theresa Vazapphilly

 ## Overview
-Trying to find which neighborhoods in Pittsburgh are best for biking.
+Trying to find which neighborhood in Pittsburgh is the best based on bikability.

 ## Datasets
 ### Trip data